Vishnuparammal/The_n_game/readme.txt

 Better warm up 'coz this program's gonna beat you.

+Open game on terminal using command:

+		'python The_n_game.py'

 	Rules of the game:

 You will be asked 4 numbers in order to create the game.
 They are: